JulieStrand/realtime-bus-tracker/README.md

 <img src="bus tracker.png">

-I plan to build upon this model to make more real-time tracking web apps for public transit in Portland, OR and other entities for which I can access real-time location data.
+This model can be built upon to make more real-time tracking web apps for public transit in Portland, OR and other entities for which I can access real-time location data through an API.